Confidentiality and Responsible Employees

 At St. John Fisher College, reports of sexual misconduct made directly to the Campus Minister or to a staff member in the Health and Wellness Center are confidential.
 These are the ONLY resources at St. John Fisher College where confidential reports can be made.
 Confidential means that the information is protected from being disclosed to anyone else, unless required or permitted by law.

-Confidential off-campus resources are identified as "Off Campus: Confidential Resources."
+Confidential off-campus resources are identified below as “Additional Confidential Resources: Off-Campus.”

 With the exception of those employees specified as Confidential Resources, all College employees, including faculty, staff, administrators, and students who are Resident Assistants, and Peer Mentors are Responsible Employees.
-Responsible Employees are required to share with the Title IX coordinator, as soon as practical, any disclosure of Prohibited Conduct of which they are aware.
+Responsible Employees are required to share fully with the Title IX Coordinator, as promptly as practical, any disclosure of Prohibited Conduct of which they are aware.
 The information that should be reported includes but is not limited to the identities of the parties involved, if known.
-Faculty are not required to make reports to the Title IX coordinator when they learn of allegations of Prohibited Conduct through classroom writing assignments or class-related discussions unless the Reporting Individual expressly requests reporting.
+Faculty are not required to make reports to the Title IX Coordinator when they learn of allegations of Prohibited Conduct through classroom writing assignments or class-related discussions unless the Complainant expressly requests reporting.